travis-ci/docs-travis-ci-com/user/deployment/pages.md

     directory
 * `repo`: Repo slug, defaults to current repo
 * `target_branch`: Branch to push force to, defaults to `gh-pages`
-* `fqdn`: Optional, no default, sets a main domain for your website
+* `fqdn`: Optional, sets a custom domain for your website, defaults to no custom domain support.
 * `project_name`: Defaults to value of `fqdn` or repo slug, used for metadata
 * `email`: Optional, comitter info, defaults to `deploy@travis-ci.org`
 * `name`: Optional, comitter, defaults to `Deployment Bot`